leionion/Fractal-bitcoin-development-guide/README.md

     -p 3000:3000 \
     tracker:latest
 ```

-- Change directory
+#### 9. Configure Your Wallet

+Navigate to the CLI directory and create a configuration file for managing wallet settings.

 ```bash
 cd $HOME/cat-token-box/packages/cli
 ```

-- Use the below command to create a config.json file using below data u can change username and password
+Create a `config.json` using the following template:

 ```bash
 cat <<EOF > config.json
 {